-- The study site is not compatible with or does not relate to an ITE land use code definition. - Local data must be collected when five or fewer data points are contained in the plot. - The independent variable does not fall within the range of data in Trip Generation. - Neither the weighted average rate line nor the fitted curve fall within the data cluster for the size of the development.
+- The study site is not compatible with or does not relate to an ITE land use code definition. - Local data must be collected when five or fewer data points are contained in the plot. - The weighted standard deviation for the average rate is greater than 55% of the weighted average rate. - The independent variable does not fall within the range of data in trip generation. - Neither the weighted average rate line nor the fitted curve falls within the data cluster for the size of the development.

-If local data is to be used, the applicant should submit a Trip Generation Study request, documenting the reason that local data is needed and a plan of study developed in accordance with the ITE Trip Generation Handbook.
+If local data is to be used, the applicant should submit a Trip Generation Study request, documenting the reason that local data is needed, and a plan of study developed in accordance with the ITE "Trip Generation Handbook".